Misti: Regional setting

-Off the western coast of Peru, the Nazca Plate subducts (descends) under South America at a rate of 5–6 cm/year.
-The subduction is responsible for the volcanism of the CVZ, as the downgoing slab releases fluids that chemically modify the mantle situated above the slab, causing it to produce melts.
-Most Peruvian volcanoes have produced potassium-rich andesitic magmas, derived from the mantle and further modified by fractional crystallization (Note: The separation of crystals with particular composition from the melt) and the entry of material from the often thick crust into the magma.
+Off Peru's west coast, the Nazca Plate subducts beneath South America at about 5–6 cm/year.
+The subduction is responsible for the volcanism of the CVZ.
+As the slab descends, it releases fluids that chemically modify the mantle above it, generating melt.
+Most Peruvian volcanoes have produced potassium-rich andesitic magmas, derived from the mantle and further modified by fractional crystallization (Note: The separation of crystals with particular composition from the melt) and the absorption of crustal rocks into the magma.

-Volcanic activity in southern Peru goes back to the Jurassic, (Note: Between circa 201.3 and 145 million years ago.) but the currently recognizable volcanic arcs in Peru are more recent: the Tacaza Arc formed 30–15 million years ago, the Lower Barroso 9–4 million, the Upper Barroso 3–1 million and the Pleistocene-Holocene Frontal Arc during the past one million years.
-Two distinct episodes of uplift took place 24–13 and 9–4 million years ago, and were accompanied by the emplacement of numerous large ignimbrites (Note: Ignimbrites are volcanic deposits that consist of pumice embedded in ash and crystals, and which are deposited by pyroclastic flows.).
+Volcanism in southern Peru dates back to the Jurassic, (Note: Between circa 201.3 and 145 million years ago.) but the modern volcanic arc system is much younger.
+The older arcs are the Tacaza Arc formed 30–15 million years ago, the Lower Barroso 9–4 million, the Upper Barroso 3–1 million and the Pleistocene-Holocene Frontal Arc during the past one million years.
+The Frontal Arc, which is the youngest, includes Misti and similarly aged volcanoes.

-During the Cretaceous–Paleogene, the Toquepala Group of volcanics was emplaced.
 The Tacaza Arc is the source of the Huaylillas Formation and the Barroso arc of the Sencca Formation.
-The Nazca fracture zone on the Nazca Plate projects under Misti.
+An older (Cretaceous–Paleogene) volcanic formation is the Toquepala Group.
+Two distinct episodes of uplift took place 24–13 and 9–4 million years ago, accompanied by the emplacement of large ignimbrites.
+(Note: Ignimbrites are volcanic deposits that consist of pumice embedded in ash and crystals, and which are deposited by pyroclastic flows.)